redbear/IoT_pHAT/eeprom/README.md

 # IoT pHAT

 ## EEPROM

-These are the steps to write the configuration to the EEPROM
+These are the steps to write the configuration to the EEPROM, change the current path to eeprom/bin first.

 Step 1: